 When you're in a certain situation, do what you have to do, but don’t break your neck, spinning your wheels, trying to “make things happen.”

 In reality, this could actually make things worse.
-If we put all of our time, energy, and focus on trying to fix the problem instead of on our relationship with YAH, then we'll end up further and further away from Him.
+If we put all of our time, energy, and focus on trying to fix the problem instead of on repairing and strengthening our relationship with YAH, then we'll end up further and further away from Him.

 At the time when we're supposed to be returning closer to YAH, we're doing just the opposite.
 Therefore, we end up delaying our own redemption.

 We can’t bring ourselves out of exile!
 We can’t redeem ourselves.
 Only YAHUAH is the Redeemer!